 Each time you or your child takes an antibiotic, the bacteria that normally live in your body (on the skin, in the intestine, in the mouth and nose, etc.) are more likely to become resistant to antibiotics.”

 In February 2013 the American Academy of Pediatrics changed their guidelines addressing the diagnosis and treatment of uncomplicated ear infections in children aged 6 months to 12 years.
-The new recommendations offers much stricter diagnostic criteria to reduce unnecessary antibiotic use.
+The new recommendations offer much stricter diagnostic criteria to reduce unnecessary antibiotic use.

 Garlic Mullein Oil to treat ear aches and ear infections

 According to Dr. Lawrence Rosen in his book “Treatment Alternatives for Children”, garlic mullein oil helps by inhibiting or destroying germs that are present in the ear, all while controlling inflammation.
-Garlic mullein drops are extremely effective and can not only be used for someone suffering from an ear infection, but also to prevent an earache from turning into one.
+Garlic mullein drops are extremely effective and can not only be used for someone suffering from an ear infection but also to prevent an earache from turning into one.

 Garlic – Garlic has anti-fungal, antibacterial, AND antiviral properties to it, making it an awesome natural treatment for ear infections.